 Lucky for me the local sporting store was closing down, so that tape is Hockey Tape!
 I got a bunch for less than CAD $5.

-The Ts on the feet were making the bar rock back and forth, so I bought caps for the ends, which made them more stable.
+The T’s on the feet were making the bar rock back and forth, so I bought end caps, which made them more stable.

-Although I didn’t like the idea of adding more weight to it or it being able to stretch floors, metal on a wooden floor doesn’t normally do well…for the floor.
-So I wrapped the bottom legs to get some grip and stability, with great results.
+Although I didn’t like the idea of adding more weight to it or that metal on a wood flooring doesn’t normally do well…for the floor.
+So I wrapped the bottom legs to get some grip and stability.
+This has helped the stability tremendously!

 After a few uses, the tape kind of flattens out and becomes a perfect landing for the bar.
 I’m sure any kind of grip tape would work just the same.